achrafl0/abr-benchmarking-tool/README.md

 The client is written in the usual HTTP/CSS/JavaScript combo an is in the `./player-tester` directory.
+It can be run by going into the directory and calling `npm run build`.

 It's role is to run "scenarios" (written in `./player-tester/src/scenarios`) while monitoring multiple playback metrics to then display a chart of a player's